SyedIbrahimHamza/Atm-Machine/README.md

 * Validates the selected option and asks again if an invalid option is entered
 * Allows the user to check their current balance
 * Allows the user to withdraw money if sufficient balance is available
+* Allows the user to deposit money into their account
-* Updates the balance after a successful withdrawal
+* Updates the balance after successful withdrawals and deposits
 * Lets the user exit the ATM program

 ### Current Options